psu-libraries/psulib_blacklight/README.md

 1. We are using SQLite for development and test environment and MySQL for production.
     If you prefer to use MySQL for your development then follow these steps:
-      1. If MySQL is not already installed on your machine, follow these instructions: https://psu.app.box.com/notes/288370435578
+      1. If MySQL is not already installed on your machine, follow these instructions: [Install MySQL on CentOS 7](../wikis/Install-MySQL-on-CentOS-7)
       1. Make sure that your Gemfile has the following *replace*:

           ```gem 'mysql2', :group => [:production]```